What will it cost to work with a Patent Attorney?

 Inventors often ask “when should I file a patent application for my invention?” or “can I wait to file a patent application for my invention?”
 The short answer is – as soon as possible.
 Waiting to file a patent application risks losing all rights to the invention.

 Mark Trenner delivers knowledge to the business community through numerous presentations at local business groups and Chambers of Commerce, on the radio, and through a series of educational videos.
-Use our Contact Form if you would like to schedule a presentation for your local business group.
+Use our Contact Form if you would like to schedule a webinar for your business group.
 Please remember that Mark Trenner can only provide general information (NOT LEGAL ADVICE) except to established clients of Trenner Law Firm.
 Please seek the assistance of a licensed attorney for assistance with your particular matter.

 Amazing, Amazing, Amazing.
 I have hired Mark Trenner over the years for different projects for my company and I am impressed and satisfied with the results every time.
 I appreciate his professionalism,knowledge,rapport and character.
 Mark Trenner is my attorney of choice for my business needs and I will continue to refer him and highly recommend him to every business owner I know.
 If you are looking for help with your business copyright/ trademark and patent needs, contact Mark Trenner.